drand/website/docs/operator/drand-cli.md

    drand stop [command options] [arguments...]

 OPTIONS:
    --control value  Set the port you want to listen to for control port commands.
-If not specified, we will use the default port 8888.
+If not specified, we will use the default value. (default: "8888") [$DRAND_CONTROL]
-   --id value       Indicates the id for the randomness generation process which will be started
+   --id value       Indicates the id for the randomness generation process which the command applies to. [$DRAND_ID] --help, -h       show help (default: false)
 ```

 ::: tip